Look good while saving money and helping the environment!

 Oats for Beauty

 Making your own cosmetics is not only a fun and rewarding experience, it is also a great way to save money and contribute to an earth-friendly environment.
 Homemade cosmetics can be placed in recycled containers, they do not contain harmful chemicals or preservatives which are often used in commercial products, and you can develop them to suit your own skin care needs.
 Homemade cosmetics also make great gifts for Christmas and other special occassions.
-An exquisite jar of bath salts can be created for under $0.50.
+An exquisite jar of bath salts can be created for a dollar or two.
 Most of what you pay for in a commercial cosmetic's price is based on packaging and advertising - not the cost of the actual ingredients.
 Start saving money now by making your own cosmetics.

 The following recipes contain ingredients that can easily be found in your local supermarket or drug store.